Correcting Traction Loss: Understeer and Oversteer Recovery for DriversUpdated July 7, 2020

 Now, turn the steering wheel in the direction you want to go to realign yourself with the curve in the road.
 Ideally, you should make gentle steering adjustments in this direction, rather than throwing the steering wheel hard to the left or right.

 Pump the brake once or twice.
 While braking during a skid is nearly always a bad idea, it can help you regain traction during an understeering situation, by shifting some weight back onto the front tires.

 Steering may respond sharply as traction is regained.
 You may experience a lurching sensation as tires grip the road and your vehicle starts to turn.

 Rear-wheel traction loss can occur on slippery surfaces.
 It can also be caused by entering a turn at too high a speed, braking too hard or accelerating too rapidly.
 Unfortunately, poor vehicle control decisions like this can cause dramatic rear-wheel skids, even in extremely favorable conditions.

 When rear tires lose traction the back end of your vehicle will swing out and move forwards.
-If corrective measures are not taken quickly, the car will continue to rotate until it is traveling backwards.
+If corrective measures are not taken quickly, the car will continue to rotate until it is traveling backward.
 At this point, coming to a complete stop is your only option.

 - Ensure your rear tires have the same tread-depth as your front tires, or greater tread-depth.

 - If you only buy two new tires at a time, use them to replace the tires on your rear axle.